CIT-PROJECTS-2021/Snake-game/Readme.md

 ### Features
 * The snake moves in a straight line.
-* The snake can turn left or right.
+* The snake can turn left or right, up or down but not back on itself.
 * The snake can eat the food.
 * The snake can die if it hits the wall or itself.
 * Save the highscore.